KSoft-Si/ksoft.js/README.md

 ```

-Special thanks to sdf for helping my troubleshoot some stuff :)
+Special thanks to sdf for helping me troubleshoot some stuff :)